Lookalike audience: Methodology

+Underlying Technology

+Lookalike audience tools rely on machine learning techniques to identify similarities between users at scale.
+Common approches include distance-based clustering, keyword-based models and classification algorithms, which are applied to large datasets of user behavioral and demographic signals to score individuals by their similarity to the seed audience.
+The accuracy of these models is influenced by both the volume and quality of the available training data, with larger and more representative seed audiences generally producing more reliable results.

 Debate

 One study has shown that the tool of lookalike audiences, to some degrees, does well in generally advertising results.
 It is also listed as an important trend of pay-per-click (PPC) by Delhi School of Internet Marketing.
 However, debates over such a third party behavioral targeting being used for digital marketing hasn't stopped either, because using the data of customers is against online privacy settings.

 In 2019, limitations were put in place by Facebook to stop discriminatory targeting of audiences according to zip code, income levels and demographics (age and gender).
 In June 2022, the U.S. Justice Department Civil Rights Division filed a lawsuit in the Southern New York U.S. District Court against Meta Platforms alleging that the Lookalike audience tool for targeted advertising on Facebook discriminates against users based on their race, color, religion, sex, disability, familial status, and national origin in its distribution of housing advertisements in violation of Title VIII of the Civil Rights Act of 1968.
 Meta Platforms settled with the Justice Department on the same day the lawsuit was filed.